sarahstandish/arabic-dictation-app-backend/notes.md

   - Works well with string-programming conventions like delimiters, because ASCII bytes never occur inside the encoding of non-ASCII code points
   - However, it might cause some issues when iterating over 'characters' in a string--it will need to decode UTF-8 and iterate over code points, not bytes.
   - When you measure the length of a string, you'll need to think about whether you want the length in bytes, code points, the width of the text when rendered, or something else.
+  - Rules for UTF-8 encoding:
+    - If the code point is < 128, it's represented by the corresponding byte value.
+    - If the code point is >= 128, it's turned into a sequence of two, three, or four bytes, where each byte of the sequence is between 118 and 255
+  - Zero bytes are used only to represent the null character U+0000, so they can be used by C functions and other protocols that can't handle zero bytes for anything other than end-of-string markers.
+In UTF-16/32 encoding, there are zero bytes in a lot of characters that don't need the full width.
 - *UTF-16* uses 16-bit characters.
   - A descendant of the transition from the original Unicode code space where unicode was supposed to be all 16-bits
   - This is the standard string representation in JavaScript